 Other customers were disappointed that Seller’s Advantage’s offer was too low or that it was unexpectedly withdrawn.
 A few complained about slow response times or poor customer service.
 As with any home sale, shopping around is essential to ensure a good fit and find your best offer.

-Many reviewers praise Seller’s Advantage for its professionalism and smooth transactions.
+Many reviewers praise Seller’s Advantage for its professionalism and kind, efficient handling of transactions.
 One home seller wrote:

 "Smooth transaction"